capactio/capact/docs/proposal/20201209-action-rollback.md

 Specifies, whether a given TypeInstance was created with a separate Action.

-- Engine sets the value of the `standalone` property automatically during TypeInstance creation based on the `spec.typeInstanceRelations` field from Implementation.
+- Engine sets the value of the `standalone` property automatically during TypeInstance creation based on the `spec.outputTypeInstanceRelations` field from Implementation.

   If a given TypeInstance doesn't have an ancestors in the TypeInstance relations tree, the value is set to `standalone: true`.
 In other cases, it is set to `false`.